packedapp/packedtmp/modules/packed/src/main/java/app/packed/lifetime/README.md

   Stores beans and other important information for a single lifetime Immutable after Initialization of the lifetime.
   Support Mutability via Lazy/StableValue/AtomicReference stored in the lifetime
+    ??
+IDK about this.
+Let us say we have 100 constructed session beans...
+Well then we construct a map where we store them, I assume

   Implementation
     Object[], but may be specialized in the future